Daniel Vallverdú: COVID-19—Coaches & Players Fan Experiences

 The highest individual bid was made for two Wimbledon Final tickets and the chance to hit with Grand Slam Champion Murray and reached close to 52,000 USD.
 The bid to hit with the Swiss Grand Slam Champion Wawrinka went for 27,000 US Dollars.

-In total the initiative launched by Vallverdú raised 218,000 US Dollars.
+In total, the initiative launched by Vallverdú raised 218,000 US Dollars.

 HIA - High Impact Athletes

 In 2020, Vallverdu became an ambassador for the charity organization HIA Athletes.
 He is quoted saying “My family and I are passionate about the environment and helping the planet.
 Having coached some of the greatest tennis players in the world I understand how important optimization is.
 High Impact Athletes helps me optimize my giving by providing easy access to the most effective, impactful charities in the world.”

 Tour career

 Doubles

-In June 2008, he became British tennis player Andy Murray's doubles partner for the 2008 Queen's Club Championships at Queens Club in London.
+In June 2008, he became British tennis player Andy Murray's doubles partner for the 2008 Queen's Club Championships in London.